You-Gao/Blog/_books/2025-01-01-democratizing-innovation.md

 <img style="display: block; margin-left: auto; margin-right: auto" src="https://imgs.xkcd.com/comics/dependency.png"/>

 My summary of understanding this debacle is found in two questions.
 The individual user asks why this project needs to be enterprise-level, and the firm user asks why I should pay for this "*open-source*" project.
-Enterprise Open Source is more of a CYA purchase than anything, akin to hiring consultants.
+Enterprise Open Source is more of a CYA purchase than anything akin to hiring consultants.

 ## Keeb Community